canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

     -- Jane Doe <packager@example.com>  Thu, 21 Oct 2013 11:12:00 -0400

-Notice that the version has a ``-0ubuntu1`` appended to it, this is the distro revision, used so that the package can be updated (to fix bugs for example) with new uploads within the same source release version.
+Notice that the version has a ``-0ubuntu1`` appended to it, this is the distribution revision, used so that the package can be updated (to fix bugs for example) with new uploads within the same source release version.

 Ubuntu and Debian have slightly different package versioning schemes to avoid conflicting packages with the same source version.
 If a Debian package has been